Irvine Arditti: Biography

 Ferneyhough's solo violin works, Intermedio and Unsichtbare Farben.

 He was responsible for inspiring John Cage to complete his Freeman Etudes giving the first complete performance of them in 1991 and also for inspiring other composers in several pieces as Pascal Dusapin and Roger Reynolds.

+That same year, he was nominated for the Grammy Award for Best Chamber Music Performance at the 34th Grammy Awards for work by Bartok, Gubaidulina, and Schnittke.

 He has appeared as soloist with many distinguished orchestras and ensembles which include the Bayerische Rundfunk, the BBC Symphony, the Berlin Radio Symphony, the Royal Concertgebouw, the Junge Deutsche Philharmonie, Ensemble Modern, the Munich Philharmonic, the Orchestre National de Paris, the Residentie Orchestra, the Rotterdam Philharmonic, the Asko Ensemble, the Ensemble Contrechamps, the London Sinfonietta, the Nieuw Ensemble, Le Nouvel Ensemble Moderne, the Oslo Sinfonietta, the Philharmonia Orchestra and the Schoenberg Ensemble.

 He has performed in most major concert halls and music festival throughout the world.

 His performances of many concertos have won acclaim by their composers, in particular György Ligeti, Henri Dutilleux, and Xenakis.
 He has recorded solo works widely, in more 30 albums, as well as having made more than 200 with the Arditti quartet.

 His recording of Luciano Berio's violin Sequenza, on Mode Records won the Deutsche Schallplattenpreis for 2007 and was awarded best contemporary music release by the Italian music magazine Amadeus in 2008.
 In 2009 Arditti was appointed foreign member of the Royal Swedish Academy of Music.

 In 2014 he received an honorary doctorate from the University of Huddersfield in the UK.

 Arditti is married to the prominent Mexican composer Hilda Paredes.
 They reside in London.
 Irvine's son, Jake Arditti, is a noted countertenor.